Seasonal-MC/Johnystar-s-MC-server-documentation/docs/joining.md

 ### First time

-The first time you connect to the server, a short setup is necessary before you can actually play.
+The first time you connect to the server, a short setup is necessary before you can start playing.

 1. join the official Discord server
 2. launch Minecraft